weizhangccnu/Root_Project/Readme.md

-## This repo is used to save root origin file and corresponding data.
+## 1. This repo is used to save root origin file and corresponding data.
   - [ROOT document link](https://root.cern.ch/doc/master/index.html)

-## How to install ROOT on Macbookpro
+## 2. How to install ROOT on Macbookpro
   - `brew install root`

+## 3. How to save root file from ascii file
+  - ASCII file via TTree class can be saved in ROOT files